8 Reasons You Prob Need To Drink More Water

 120 / 2 = 60 oz water per day.
 That's about 7 1/2 cups.

 In a super humid environment?
 Get a workout in?
-You’re going to have to drink more water than this.
-And it’ll depend on how much water you’re losing during your daily activity.
-My general rule of thumb is an extra 8 oz for a workout, unless I get in a super sweaty, then I’ll add more.
+You're going to have to drink more water than this.
+And it'll depend on how much water you're losing during your daily activity.
+My general rule of thumb is an extra 8 oz for a workout, unless you get super sweaty, then add more.

-Was I outside at all?
-Work a bartending shift where I got super hot?
+Were outside at all?
+Work a waitressing shift where you got super hot?
 Pile on a couple more cups.

 "OK, so great.
 I'm dehydrated but I don't think it's really affecting me that much.
 WHY should I drink more water?"